Alert Automation

 • quantity=50 — an exact quantity (for shares, or a whole number of lots for derivatives).

 Use one or the other, not both.
-If an order is larger than the exchange’s single-order limit, AutoTrader Web automatically splits it into smaller orders for you.
+If an order is larger than the exchange’s single-order cap — the quantity freeze limit — AutoTrader Web automatically splits it into smaller orders for you, each within the limit.
+You do not need to do anything; each part shows separately on the Alert Trail.

 See what happened — the Alert Trail